 - “Gifts from the Seeds” appeared in “Seeds,” Tiny Seed Literary Journal.

-- “Have you listened to wildfire” is forthcoming in “Changing Skies,” Hindsight Journal.
+- “Have you listened to wildfire” appeared in “Changing Skies,” Hindsight Journal (University of Colorado Boulder).

 - “I speak for the trees” appeared in “Gravity’s Grave Vol. 2 The World Beneath Our Feet,” Plants and Poetry Journal.